 Ballet, as fine arts and sources of entertainment go, is not exactly what one might call a feminist pastime.
 Though it is ridiculous trying to mandate whether something is “feminist” or not, ballet definitely deserves to be critiqued through a feminist lens.

 Don’t get me wrong– I love ballet.
 I’ve been watching performances for years.
 I danced starting at age four, until I quit when I decided that I didn’t want to seriously jeopardize my feet by going en pointe during my teens.
 So, a recent performance of several short dances by a local theatre troupe reminded me of the complexities of ballet.

-The pros: while ballet is often ridiculed for being girly, feminine or, of course, “sissy,” the strength and discipline involved in training requires Herculean will.
-One is …
+The pros: while ballet is often ridiculed for being girly, feminine or, of course, “sissy,” the strength and discipline involved in …